 Are your kids crazy for stickers?

-We had the opportunity to work with a new line from Darice Crafts called PomTree Kids, and I really, really love the products.
+We had the opportunity to work with a new line from Darice Crafts called PomTree Kids, and I really, really love their products.
 They offer mega craft supply kits (some are no glue required!), building kits, and sticker tubs.

 The idea is that the kits are very open-ended to inspire creativity in children and fun parent-child time.
 My kids have asked to play with these materials almost every day since they arrived a month ago.
-The designs are cute and inviting, and they are almost all include stickers.
+The designs are cute and inviting, and they almost all include stickers.

-Anyway, on to the project.
+Anyway, on to our project.

 - Stickers – We used 3 different tubs of Stuck On Fun stickers from PomTree.
 I love that the tubs contain 3 different kinds of stickers – foam stickers, felt stickers, and paper stickers.
 The differences made this a sensory experience in addition to everything else.

 2018 NOTE: Pom Tree stickers are no longer available, but I found some really awesome 3D puffy stickers on Amazon that I would use for this activity.
 They come in packs of 30, 40, or 80 sheets.
 You would have to buy TWO packages though, because they are guaranteed to have no repeated sheets in the pack.
 The 30 sheet pack is under $7, so it wouldn’t be a huge deal to buy 2 sets.

 - Foam sheets – I used 4 yellow foam sheets.
 It’s important that all the sheets are the same color.

 - A pen or marker

 1. Cut each of your foam sheets in half.
 I used yellow because it’s Allie’s favorite color.
 Fold each of the halves in half and draw a line down the center – but don’t cut it!
 You want to make little folders, like the ones below.